UTSCCSCC01/projectf21-gmt-8-gang/doc/sprint0/PB.md

 As Willow England (A donor), I would like to add money directly to my in-app account, so that I can directly donate to people on the street.

+As Willow England (A donor), I would like to register a donor account so that I can donate to the homeless.

+As Willow England (A donor), I would like to log in with a donor account so that I can donate to the homeless.

 As Kodi Spence (A social service provider),  I would like to be able to distribute the in-app currency to the homeless so that I can help homeless youth more efficiently.

 As Kodi Spence (A social service provider),  I would like to be able to accept a homeless person's requests to sign up for a homeless account so that I can meet more demand from homeless youth who want their financial help.

 As Abby Smith (A homeless youth), I would like to register to use the app with a homeless account so that I can receive donations.

+As Abby Smith (A homeless youth), I would like to log in with a homeless account so that I can receive donations.

 As Abby Smith (A homeless youth), I would like to see the progress of donation goals so that I can efficiently track the process of donation.